 10. Activated Charcoal

 This is another method that sounds a little strange until you hear how it works.
 One of the reasons that activated charcoal is used for so many things from filtering to toxin removal is the adhesive qualities of the product.
 It binds itself to surface stains that coat the teeth, from coffee and tea to plaque.
 Then, when you spit out the charcoal and rinse, those stains are gone.
+So while it isn’t a traditional bleaching agent, it effectively acts like one in this case.
 To use this method, just mix a tablespoon of activated charcoal powder with just enough water to create a paste.
 Brush your teeth as you normally would, being sure to catch every surface area.
 Then, rinse very thoroughly.
 You’ll quickly notice a difference using this method.

 11. Turmeric Powder

 If you’ve ever seen turmeric powder, you may be wondering how in the world this bright yellow powder could whiten teeth.
 In fact, it’s been known to stain other surfaces, such as clothing.
 However, it’s teeth-whitening properties are very similar to baking soda.
 It whites and brightens teeth when used on a regular basis, and is a natural, healthy and inexpensive way to do so.
 It has also been found effective for battling gingivitis and relieving dental pain.
 Simply mix about one teaspoon of turmeric powder with 1/2 to 1 teaspoon of coconut oil to make a paste.
-Use it to brush your teeth for 2 to 5 minutes before rinsing very thoroughly with water.
+Use it to brush your teeth for 2 to 5 minutes, or let it sit in a tray, before rinsing very thoroughly with water.